FastAbp/FastAbpGuide/docs/Module-Development-Specification.md

 # Module Development Specification

-This document introduces the module development specification of the Syrna organization.
+This document introduces the module development specification of the FastAbp organization.
 Follow these rules and designs if you want to join and contribute.

 ## Basic Knowledges